horuslabsio/Starknet-Scaffold/docs/src/chapter_2/subchapter_2.md

    npm run install
    ```

-   This will download and install all the important packages specified in the `package.json` file.
+   This will download and install all the important packages specified in the `package.json` file, including Scarb, Starknet Foundry and dojo if not initially present.

+   **PS:** This is only necessary if you installed by cloning.
+All these are done automatically when you use the `create-starknet-app` executable.

 2. To build your Cairo contracts: